oyaron/NGSF/README.md

 The user must download the full superfit folder.
-The template bank may be placed anywhere, but the "bank_dir" variable in config/parameters.json must indicate the  path to the bank.
-The user only changes the parameters from the json file already within the folder, the following is an explanation of the parameters.
+The template bank may be placed anywhere, but the `"bank_dir"` variable in `config/parameters.json` must indicate the  path to the bank.
+The user only changes the parameters from the json file already within the folder.
+An explanation of the parameters is below.

-The script ngsf_run takes a single argument, which is the spectrum text file:
+The script `ngsf_run` takes a single argument, which is the spectrum text file:

 `ngsf_run SN2021urb_2021-08-06_00-00-00_Keck1_LRIS_TNS.flm`

-If you put the script ngsf_run in your path, you can run the fitter from any directory.
+If you put the script `ngsf_run` in your path, you can run the fitter from any directory.

 ## The parameters of the fit

-The user must only change the parameters of the fit from the parameters.json file, the file looks like this (the template for this example is included in the git repository).
+The user must only change the parameters of the fit from the `parameters.json` file, the file looks like this (the template for this example is included in the git repository).